mbrg/genai-attacks/readme.md

 # Welcome to GenAI Attacks Matrix!

-## How To Easily Contribute Content?
+## How To Contribute Content?

 | :point_up:    | You can edit any `.json` file or create a new one directly in your browser to easily contribute! |
 |------|:---|

-Contribute by improving or adding to our knowledge base by editing or adding files to these directories:
+Improving or add to our knowledge base by editing or adding files to these directories:

 ```
 |